eccentricdevotion/TARDIS/installation.md

 You install TARDIS just like you would any other Bukkit plugin, by dropping it into the Bukkit plugins folder and starting the server.
 TARDIS depends on a small library of code that is found in another plugin: TARDISChunkGenerator.jar — you can find this under _Additional Files_ on the TARDIS download page.
 The TARDIS database, configuration, schematic and map files will be created automatically.

-Some versions of the TARDIS plugin are backwards compatible with previous versions of CraftBukkit (version 2.5.8 is [compatible with Tekkit Classic Server](tekkit.html)), for the plugin to have full functionality and work correctly you should have CraftBukkit / Spigot / Paper version `1.14.4-R0.1` or higher.
+Some versions of the TARDIS plugin are backwards compatible with previous versions of CraftBukkit (version 2.5.8 is compatible with Tekkit Classic Server), for the plugin to have full functionality and work correctly you should have CraftBukkit / Spigot / Paper version `1.15.2-R0.1` or higher.

 The TARDIS plugin has evolved into a complex beast, with configurable recipes, and other things that unexperienced server administrators may have trouble with.
 If you have difficulties, create a ticket on the [plugin page](http://dev.bukkit.org/bukkit-plugins/tardis/tickets).